MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/apis-capabilities.md

 <!-- ------------------------------ -->
 ### Autofill

-You can leverage the browsers autofill functionality in a WebView2 control.
-You can enable/disable autofill for addresses and passwords.
+In WebView2 you can leverage the browser's autofill functionality.
+You can enable/disable autofill for general information as well as for passwords.
+These two settings can be controlled independently of one another and allow applications to control the autofill feature.
 <!-- what does "autofill functionality" mean?  how does this benefit end user? -->

 <!--